 Nausea and vomiting

-You might have nausea and vomiting in the early stages because a tumor is causing a hormone imbalance.
+You might have nausea and vomiting in the early stages because a tumor is causing a hormone imbalance or increased pressure in the brain.

 During treatment for a cancerous brain tumor, nausea and vomiting could be side effects from chemotherapy or other treatments.